 Cooler weather doesn’t have to mean the end of outdoor dining — and this season on Long Island, it won't.

-Fans of al fresco dining can stretch the season this year by having a meal in a unique and fun setting — be that a table for two in a romantic, candlelit courtyard or a family fun day on a funky down-on-the-farm setting made for Instagram.
-Plus, one spot is offering a fall-only promo.
+Fans of al fresco dining can stretch the season this year by having a meal in a unique and fun setting — be that a vineside bungalow, winterized cabana or a greenhouse or igloo.

 Here are some memorable ways you can dine out this season in an open-air atmosphere.

-Konoba (46 Gerard St., Huntington): Last February, Daniel Pedisich brought a taste of Croatia to downtown Huntington — now he’s serving tent-meets-igloo contraptions set up in front of the restaurant and its neighbors for dinner service Fridays and Saturdays.
+Konoba (46 Gerard St., Huntington): Last February, Daniel Pedisich brought a taste of Croatia to downtown Huntington — now he’s serving tent-meets-igloo contraptions set up in front of the restaurant and its neighbors for dinner service on the daily.
 Each bubble holds six people and has a small heater.
-Inside, customers can control their bubble's music via Bluetooth and its lighting by a switch.
-Reservations recommended.
-Konoba also offers more traditional al fresco dining.
+Inside, customers can control their bubble's music via Bluetooth (speakers available upon request) and its lighting by a switch.
+Reservations needed.
+Konoba also offers more traditional al fresco dining, as well as heated tables.
 More info: 631-824-7712, konobahuntington.com

-ITA Kitchen (45 W. Main St., Bay Shore): This Italian restaurant will turn its side and back patios into outdoor dining wonderlands.
-Starting Nov.
-1, patrons can dine within private greenhouses and igloos that can seat six to eight people. for two-hour time slots starting at 5 p.m.
-Both will feature mini chandeliers, lights, heaters and music that guests can largely control.
-While there's no extra cost to eat in them during the week, reservations for two-hour slots cost $125-$150 Fridays-Sundays (includes first round of drinks; some exclusions apply).
+ITA Kitchen (45 W. Main St., Bay Shore): This Italian restaurant turned its side and back patios into outdoor dining wonderlands, where guests can dine within private greenhouses (and igloos) that can seat six to eight people.
+Both will feature mini chandeliers, heaters and music that guests can largely control and are available weekdays starting at 5 p.m. and weekends starting at 2:45 p.m.
+While there's no extra cost to eat in them during the week (unless it lands on a holiday), reservations for two-hour slots cost $125-$150 Fridays-Sundays (includes first round of drinks; some exclusions apply).
 For reservations: 516-779-4293.
 More info: 631-267-5916, itakitchenbayshore.com

 HAVE A LATE-SEASON LOBSTER PICNIC

 Jordan Lobster Farms (1 Pettit Pl, Island Park): Lobster has long been the main attraction at this fish market and restaurant that’s been around for 45 years, but when we aren’t talking food, its outdoor patios steal the show.
-Overlooking Reynold’s Channel, the patios are split into two sections: one with table service, one with self-serve seating.
+Overlooking Reynold’s Channel, the patios are split into two sections: one with table service (currently open), one with self-serve seating (currently closed for the season).
 Order classics such as lobster, soups, oysters and lobster rolls to enjoy with a backdrop that includes the original Ferris wheel from Nunley’s Amusement Park in Baldwin.
 Live music on some nights, too.
 More info: 516-889-3314, jordanlobsterfarms.com

 WINE AND DINE ON THE ROOF

-Roslyn Social (1363 Old Northern Blvd., Roslyn): Nick Luisi and Sal Sorrentino have pivoted their original cocktails-first space to serve elevated pub food on a rooftop patio that seats up to 35 people.
+Roslyn Social (1363 Old Northern Blvd., Roslyn): Nick Luisi and Sal Sorrentino have pivoted their original cocktails-first space to serve elevated pub food on a rooftop patio that seats up to 35 people and is warmed by air blowers.
 Offerings include fried Asian calamari, drunken vodka pizza, Champagne mushroom ravioli, lollipop lamb chops and fried chicken sandwiches.
 Not that you should overlook drinks, which include a spicy pineapple margarita, and fall-ready Bourbon Smash (with muddled berries, lemon juice ginger beer).
-Standing patio heaters warm the space for now but Luisi said he plans to add a tent and permanent heat by mid-October.
-Roslyn Social also has an uncovered outdoor area on the ground level that seats up to 20.
+Roslyn Social also has an uncovered outdoor area on the ground level that seats up to 20 and is kept warm by standing patio heaters.
 More info: 516-801-4963, roslynsocial.com

 GO ROMANTIC BY THE THEATER

 Lola (113a Middle Neck Rd., Great Neck): What used to be a break room and storage area for staff at Lola's has been transformed into a romantic patio complete with hanging lights and candles tucked into a concrete wall.
 The area, converted for the first time into a patio, was made doable by the closing of Lola's neighbor, Great Neck Cinemas.
-It seats up to 16 people so reservations (made at least four days in advance) are recommended.
-There’s also curbside seating in front of the restaurant for another 16 people.
+It currently has only three tables, so reservations (made at least four days in advance) are recommended.
 More info: 516-466-5666, restaurantlola.com

 STAY TOASTY, EAT STEAK